overture-stack/website/markdown/documentation/guides/administration/indexmapping.md

 Depending on how Maestro is configured it can index data into documents in one of two ways:

-- **File Centric Indexing:** Each indexed document in Elasticsearch describes all related information central to a specific file.
+- **File Centric Indexing:** Each document indexed in Elasticsearch describes all information central to a specific file.
 [Click here to see an example of a file centric JSON document](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-fileCentric-document.json).

 - **Analysis Centric Indexing** Each indexed document in Elasticsearch describes all related information central to a specific analysis.
 [Click here to see an example of a analysis centric JSON document](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-analysisCentric-document.json).